bradleyrp/bpc/index.md

 1. `protein` will simulate a small protein in a water box.
 This is available with a smaller kickstarter invoked via `make setup protein` after you clone automacs.
 2. `testset_protein_bilayer_flat` will create a coarse-grained bilayer and attach a small helix to it.
 This requires the `make setup all` kickstarter after cloning, and also requires SciPy, provided by the factory or available at your terminal.

 Both experiments obviously require a working copy of gromacs.
 Other [validated experiments](/validation) are listed at the end of this guide.
-Users who wish to run coarse-grained simulations should check out the detailed [coarse-grained test set guide](http://scattershot.co/posts/2017-09-14-update-automacs-2017SEP.html) for a more thorough walkthrough.
-The protein experiment also has a [walkthrough](/walkthrough_protein) that helps to explain the experiment file, which includes all of the parameters necesssary to design the simulation.
+Users who wish to run coarse-grained simulations should check out the detailed [coarse-grained bilayer guide](/walkthrough#cgmd_bilayers) for a more thorough walkthrough.
+The protein experiment also leads the [walkthrough](/walkthrough#protein) that helps to explain the experiment file, which includes all of the parameters necesssary to design the simulation.

-<h1 id="calculation"><a name="calculation"></a>3.
-Analyzing simulations</h1>
+# 3. Analyzing simulations {#calculation}

 [Automacs will replicate](#automacs) a simulation but you may wish to repeat or modify a calculation on a pre-existing dataset.
 In this section we will outline this use-case, in which we "reproduce a calculation."
 The core calculation code (called "omnicalc") can be used directly, but it is more convenient to manage your analysis pipeline with an instance of the factory.
 It will ensure that you have the right python libraries and it will tell omnicalc where to find your data.